fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 |---|---:|---:|
 | BOARD / Surfboard Migration | 25,000,000 FUZE | 5.00% |

-This allocation gives FUZE a controlled way to handle eligible legacy-holder continuity while keeping the current ecosystem product-first, transparent, and easy to understand.
+This allocation gives FUZE a controlled way to support continuity for eligible BOARD / Surfboard holders while keeping the current ecosystem product-first, transparent, and easy to understand.

 The migration category is separate from:

-- Community Participation Allocation
+- Community Access and Participation Allocation
 - Platform Credits
 - stablecoin payments and compensation
 - Treasury Reserve